 For $200 you get one month to take a course and the test for credit (ACE credit).
 It can be done.
 My 17-year-old had no trouble doing that.
 It was very STRESSFUL fitting in the course for my 13-year-old.
 We had it planned out and then he realized it said you can’t take the final during the last three days of your time!
 BE WARNED!
 He squeezed it in, but the month-long time limit is a lot more stressful than having four months through Ed4Credit to complete a course at your leisure (for the same price).
 The lessons on this site are based on videos (usually) and follow-up quizzes.
 There are placement tests that are supposed to show you what you already know, but you can’t skip lessons.
 You have to pass each quiz before it lets you take the final exam.
 One benefit of these ACE credits is that you get to take the final exam at home!
 It is proctored online.

 There is another option with Study.com.
 They have CLEP prep materials.
 You then take the test elsewhere when you are done.
 This is much cheaper.
 We have an Easy Peasy discount for just the first three months, so cancel after that and sign up again!
 Our coupon code is All-In-One-Homeschool.
 It’s good on the CLEP and DSST membership of $60 a month and is good for 20% off (so $48 a month).

 The CLEP test itself may cost $85 to take.
 This is the cheaper option (around $135 for a course).
-One course of action to consider: at the end of each high school year, buy a membership and focus full time on studying for these tests, using the placement test to just study what you need to and taking the tests for each core high school courses you took, hopefully preparing for them all and taking them within a month or two.
+One course of action to consider: at the end of each high school year, buy a membership and focus full time on studying for these tests, using the placement test to just study what you need to and taking the tests for each core high school course you took, hopefully taking all the tests within a month or two.
 This would involve cramming, but would be the cheapest course of action.
 Each summer you could pay around $450 total for 12 college credits.